cuttonsea/Flipper-Runner-Game/README.md

 Declare each set of partitions by splitting these indices by comma(,).

 ## Step 3.
 Pick two sets of the partition you want to *flip*.
+Then Runner will move its position to one of the neighbor of its current position in $G_{i-1} which has the largest number of neighbors in $G_i$ automatically.
+But if Runner is stuck, You, the Flipper wins, and the game will terminate.